Manoah scheduled to start for Toronto against New York

 PITCHING PROBABLES: Blue Jays: Alek Manoah (0-0, 0.00 ERA) Yankees: Domingo German (4-2, 3.05 ERA, 1.11 WHIP, 42 strikeouts)

-The Yankees are 11-15 against AL East teams.
-New York has a collective on-base percentage of .317, good for fourth in the American League.
-Aaron Judge leads the lineup with a mark of .403.
+The Yankees are 11-15 against opponents from the AL East.
+New York's team on-base percentage of .317 is fourth in the American League.
+Aaron Judge leads the team with an OBP of .403.

-The Blue Jays are 9-10 against teams from the AL East.
-Toronto's team on-base percentage of .316 is tenth in the league.
-Vladimir Guerrero Jr. leads the team with an OBP of .436.
+The Blue Jays are 9-10 in division matchups.
+Toronto has hit 71 combined home runs this season, most in the American League.
+Vladimir Guerrero Jr. leads the team with 16, averaging one every 10.8 at-bats.

-TOP PERFORMERS: Judge leads the Yankees with 17 extra base hits and is batting .302.
+TOP PERFORMERS: Judge leads the Yankees with 17 extra base hits and is slugging .560.

-Guerrero Jr. leads the Blue Jays with 58 hits and is batting .337.
+Guerrero Jr. leads the Blue Jays with 16 home runs and is slugging .674.

 LAST 10 GAMES: Yankees: 7-3, .272 batting average, 2.97 ERA, outscored opponents by 11 runs